Well-being in the workplace: what if SCOP had figured it out?

 Overall, our respondents feel that the so-called psychological contract with their company is particular and specific to this type of structure.
 Indeed, the contract between an employee and a company is not only legal: it's also moral.
 What I can give (my contributions) and what I can receive (remuneration) goes beyond the employment contract.
 For example, I give my loyalty in exchange for quality of life at work.
 It's a "deal" that employee-partners feel is balanced.

-Our study reveals the importance of cooperative values (support, sharing, democratic participation, right to speak, etc.) in the psychological contract within SCOPs.
+Our study reveals the importance of cooperative values (support, sharing, democratic participation, right to speak out, etc.) in the psychological contract within SCOPs.
 These "immaterial" aspects of the contract compensate for more material aspects (remuneration, training, career development, etc.) in which SCOPs do not surpass traditional companies.

 In fact, cooperators believe that their "immaterial" contract is all the more valuable because it would be very difficult to find elsewhere, in conventional organizations.
-What's more, this immaterial component of the contract predicts key variables such as the well-being of cooperators, as well as the high degree of meaning they attach to their work.
+What's more, this immaterial component of the contract is predictive of key variables such as cooperators' well-being, and the high degree of meaning they attach to their work.

 The need for "transformational" leadership